sarahwylie/thought-another-note/README.md

 * [Queries](#any-questions)

 ## Usage
-Clone my files to your repo and go to the "Develop" folder.
-Open your terminal and enter "npm i -y", enter "npm start" to start the server.
-Pop open the site at [localhost:3001](http://localhost:3001) and click the + to add a new note.
+Open [the site](https://still-reaches-43183.herokuapp.com/) and click on the button to Get Started!
+Click the + to add a new note.
 Add the title and note text, then hit save to store the note in your dashboard.
 Click on the note to re-open, and delete the note when you are finished.
 Voila!

 ## Installation
-Clone my files to your repo and go to the "Develop" folder.
-Open your terminal and enter "npm i -y", enter "npm start" to start the server.
-Pop open the site at [localhost:3001](http://localhost:3001) and click the + to add a new note.
-Add the title and note text, then hit save to store the note in your dashboard.
-Click on the note to re-open, and delete the note when you are finished.
-Voila!
-See the video below to reference installation and output instructions:
+Visit [Thought Another Note](https://still-reaches-43183.herokuapp.com/) to get started!

 ## Output: